-- Don't be afraid to ask some fun or light questions in the interview, it helps relax the employee giving you a better look into their natural personality.
+- Don't be afraid to ask some fun or light questions in the interview, it relaxes the candidate and gives you a better look into their natural (not rehearsed) answers.

-- Always make sure to ask the candidate if they have any questions for you at the end of the interview.
+- Make sure to ask the candidate if they have any questions for you at the end of the interview.